rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - A 20-50% speedup on a CFD [diffusion kernel](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Diff_Dift/Op_Dift_VEF_Face_Gen.tpp#L192) from TRUST (obtained on RTX A6000 Ada and H100 GPUs).
 - A 20% speedup on a [MUSCL reconstruction kernel](https://github.com/Maison-de-la-Simulation/heraclespp/blob/54feb467f046cf21bdca5cfa679b453961ea8d7e/src/hydro/limited_linear_reconstruction.hpp#L54) from the radiative hydrodynamics code [heraclescpp](https://github.com/Maison-de-la-Simulation/heraclespp) (obtained on a A100 GPU).

-I will not go over what I consider to be *advanced* optimization advice that would get you *optimal* performances, such as the use of
+I will not go over what I consider to be *advanced* optimization advice that could get you *optimal* performances, such as the use of

 - [shared memory](https://www.youtube.com/watch?v=A1EkI5t_CJI&t=5s),
 - [vectorized memory access](https://developer.Nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/),